Stephanie & Rich truly had fostering in their heart.Read the story

 For some children in foster care, the emotional impact of the trauma and loss they have faced becomes too much to take, and they start acting out, often in ways that challenge the adults in their lives – meltdowns, running away, destroying things or even hurting themselves or others.
 Besides the child themselves, Foster families often bear the brunt of these behaviors and wonder what to do.
 In a new initiative, D.A.
 Blodgett – St. John’s will respond with Enhanced Foster Care, an approach that provides specialized and targeted support for the child and family, along with strong coordination for all the people and programs involved in the child’s life.
 This includes trained Behavior Specialists, who will literally be there ‘in the moment’, providing feedback, direction and support when behaviors and emotions are at their peak – could be at wake-up, afterschool, nights or weekends – whenever the need and challenge is the greatest.

-Mary Jo Sabaitis, Foster Care Program Manager, is excited about the possibilities - “Any time we can provide kids and foster families with the services and support they need, right when they need it, we increase everyone’s chance of success”.
+Mary Jo Sabaitis, retired Foster Care Program Manager, is excited about the possibilities - “Any time we can provide kids and foster families with the services and support they need, right when they need it, we increase everyone’s chance of success”.

 Services started February 1st, and the program anticipates serving 50 children and foster families this year.